CodrCam/lab10code401/README.md

-# Stack, Queue, and PseudoQueue Implementation
+# Stack, Queue, PseudoQueue, and AnimalShelter Implementation

-The Stack, Queue, and PseudoQueue Implementation is a simple Java program that demonstrates the usage of Linked Lists as the underlying data storage mechanism for Stack and Queue data structures.
-The application contains three classes, `Stack`, `Queue`, and `PseudoQueue`, which implement the respective data structures and their associated operations.
+The Stack, Queue, PseudoQueue, and AnimalShelter Implementation is a simple Java program that demonstrates the usage of Linked Lists as the underlying data storage mechanism for Stack, Queue, and PseudoQueue data structures, as well as a specific use case with an AnimalShelter class.
+The application contains several classes, which implement the respective data structures and their associated operations.

 ## Application Overview